JoelGotsch/Kantnprojekt_Backend/Readme.md

 and create the virtual environment via `python3.8 -m venv venv` which creates the folder venv.
     - Activate the virtual environment via `source venv/bin/activate`
     - Install requirements via `pip install -r services/web/requirements.txt` (it is in there, because the docker container needs it too later)
+    - if you want to install pgadmin4, you will also need to install and configure that:

+        pip install pgadmin4
+        cd venv/lib/python3.8/site-packages/pgadmin4
+        #create config_local.py with following content:
+        nano config_local.py

+    - In that file copy the following lines and save and exit nano after that:

+        LOG_FILE = '/var/log/pgadmin4/pgadmin4.log'
+        SQLITE_PATH = '/var/lib/pgadmin4/pgadmin4.db'
+        SESSION_DB_PATH = '/var/lib/pgadmin4/sessions'
+        STORAGE_DIR = '/var/lib/pgadmin4/storage'

+    - run `python setup.py` to setup pgadmin4.
+You will need to set your email and password which you will obviously need to remember to login to pgadmin4 later on (duh!). pgadmin is kinda save, the database we are connecting to has the additional password we set in `config.py` plus it operates in a mounted directory, meaning it can't access the storage of the server.
+Still, don't be too lazy with the password.

     <!-- - Run `python app.py` which should start a server on `127.0.0.1:8001/`
     - test via `curl 127.0.0.1:8001/api/v0_1/test`, this should yield a `"status": "success"` message. -->
 1. Set-up VS Code properly so that Pylance will detect the imports.
 This is necessary as the folder structure in the docker container will be different and the imports need to work for that.